weixian-zhang/FoodTruckJunkie/README.md

     These BFF client-specific APIs are usually coarse-grain APIs that could be calling other microservices to aggregate data before returning to the client.
     For example, Mobile App may not have an admin module while Desktop and Web clients have it.
 Hence Mobile BFF API will not contain admin modules as well.

   * Adopts the Microservices architectural style as system grows.
-This will be a brown-field migration to Microservices archietcture.
+This will be a brown-field migration to Microservices architecture.
     Each Bounded Context of the system domain can be an independent microservice maintained by a separate team with their own programming language and tech-stack of       their choice.

 * Technology
   * Microservices are deployed on Azure Kubernetes private cluster.
-Service Mesh like Istio can be introduce for API Gateway capability, mutal-TLS microservice o           microservice authn, and network policy built-in to contract network reacbility amongst microservices and more.
+Service Mesh like Istio can be introduce for API Gateway capability, mutual-TLS authn, and network policy built-in to constraint network reacbility amongst microservices, and more.
-  * A data loading daemon app implemented using Azure Function to automatically and timely pull Food Truck permit data file and refresh static data
+  * A data loading daemon app implemented using Azure Function to automatically and timely pull Food Truck permit data file and refresh static data in DB Table
   * Use Azure Static Web App to host Portal instead of App Service so as to take advantage of built-in CDN and DevOps deployment features.
-  * Cache search result in Azure Redis using Cache-Aside pattern to return queried result faster
+  * Cache search result in Azure Redis using Cache-Aside pattern to return food truck results from previous queries
   * Develope Azure Bicep scripts to setup the Azure environment
-  * Azure FrontDoor WAF added in-front of ApiServer for security coverage:
+  * Azure FrontDoor WAF added in front of ApiServer for better security coverage:
     * Custom Rule to perform rate limiting
     * OWASP TOp 10 web vulnerability scanning on TLS terminated traffic, before routing to ApiServer

 * Functional
-  * Supporting Address searching - search nearby food trucks by Address in addition to coordinates
+  * Search by Address - search nearby food trucks by Address in addition to coordinates
-  * Search by Food
+  * Search by Food Type
-    * Food type data can be isolated and compiled and save into a dedicated DB Table
+    * Food type data can be isolated, compiled and save into a dedicated DB Table
-    * In the Frontend, food type data can be retrieved when web app loads and food type can be cached in browser's local storage
+    * In the Frontend, food type data can be retrieved when Frontend loads, food type can be cached in browser's local storage
-    * Lastly, an auto-complete textbox is added and binds to the cached food type data.
-As user types in auto-complete box, the user will be actively prompted with           available food type.
-This makes food truck searching experience
+    * Lastly, an auto-complete textbox is added and binds to the local storage cached food type data.
+A As user types in auto-complete box, food choices are actively prompted.
-    * using Azure Boards to track user stories and work items
+  * Use Azure Boards to track user stories and work items

 <br />
 <br />